 The potato was domesticated around Lake Titicaca from a diploid species belonging to the brevicaule group (in the wide sense; Spooner et al. 2005).
 More precise: Solanum candolleanum, a merger of a group of closely related species that occur North of lake Titicaca, whereas S. brevicaule became the merger of a group of related species occurring South of the lake.
 Oldest traces of potato tubers are about 7000 years old (Hawkes 1990).
 Most of the current landraces in Latin America are tetraploid and adapted to short days (group Andigenum).
 The diploid cultivated species Solanum phureja is well known for its lack of tuber dormancy (Ghislain et al, 2006).
 In Chile, long day adapted landraces are being cultivated (group Chilotanum).
-The Andigenum germplasm dominated in early European varieties, but the Chilean potato became predominant after its introduction in 1811, because it was long day adapted (Ames & Spooner 2008).
+The Andigenum germplasm dominated in early European varieties.
+The Chilean potato became predominant after its introduction in 1811, because it was long day adapted (Ames & Spooner 2008; Gutaker et al. 2019).
 Adaptation under long-day conditions, superficial eyes, oblong tubers are present mainly in the Chilotanum germplasm and rarely in the Andigenum germplasm (Ghislain et al, 2009).

 Potato belongs to the family Solanaceae, genus Solanum, subgenus Potatoe, section Petota.
 Taxonomists (e.g. Ochoa, Hawkes and Bukasov) disagree on several points (Spooner & van den Berg, 1992).
 For an extensive literature review on potato systematics see Spooner & Hijmans (2001) and van den Berg & Groendijk-Wilders (2014).
 The most used scheme of potato nomenclature, dividing 232 species over 19 series is from Hawkes (1990).
 Examples of past confusion are S. bukasovii and S. multidissectum or S. brachycarpum and S. iopetalum.
 So genebanks may use different species names for the same sample.